Minnesota: Federal agencies raid Minneapolis and St. Paul businesses as part of fraud investigation

 Federal probes intensify in Minnesota

-Many of the entities reportedly under investigation have ties to the Somali community, which has been under previous scrutiny for alleged fraud in social programs.
-In January, the Treasury Department and federal agencies had already stepped up audits and blocking payments in the state over suspicions of massive fraud.
+Some of the entities reportedly under investigation may have links to the Somali community, which has previously come under scrutiny for alleged fraud in social welfare programs.

 Minnesota has been at the center of several large-scale fraud scandals in recent years, especially related to federal funds awarded during the COVID-19 pandemic.
 The best-known case is the Feeding Our Future scheme in which more than $250 million in food aid for children was allegedly defrauded, leading to dozens of indictments and convictions.